cdcdd15/06-spring-boot-ignite/README.md

-02-spring-boot-eb-h2
-Spring Boot REST H2 for Elastic Beanstalk and ECS tutorials.
+Spring Boot project with REST API to work with (local) ignite cluster.